quasarframework/quasar-ui-qcalendar/packages/docs/src/markdown/getting-started/quick-start.md

 ## Weekdays

 `weekdays` is a property that allows you to adjust the order of the days of the week.
 It is an array of numbers from 0 (Sunday) to 6 (Saturday).
 The default is `[0,1,2,3,4,5,6]`.
 If you wanted to have a 5 day work week, you would remove the Sunday and Saturday representations like this: `[1,2,3,4,5]`.
 If you wanted a calendar where Monday was the first day of the week, you would move Sunday to the end, like this: `[1,2,3,4,5,6,0]`.
-Don't get too funky with this, as you may get unexpected results and handling.
+Native calendar presentations often pair `weekdays` with `locale`, `dir`, and `calendar-system` so labels, direction, and calendar math agree.

 | Property | Type  | Example         |
 | -------- | ----- | --------------- |